thunderbird/webext-docs/theme.rst

       :name: [``properties``]
       :type: (object)

-      Object with one or more key-value pairs to map property values to theme property keys.
+      A *dictionary object* with one or more *key-value* pairs to map property values to theme property keys.
 The following built-in theme property keys are supported:

       .. api-member::
          :name: [``additional_backgrounds_alignment``]